nicklangridge/feedme/README.md

 ### Web client

+The client is now in a separate repo: https://github.com/nicklangridge/feedme

-This is a React app.
+This is a React app (it is based on Create React App)
 ```
 cd client
 npm install .
-npm run dev
+npm start
 ```

 ### API server